comet-cc/CCA-Evaluation/README.md

 Build linux for both the hypervisor and the VM:
 ```
 ./scripts/build-linux.sh -c 1
-./scripts/build-linux-guest.sh -c 1
 ```

 Build the file systems of the hypervisor and the VM for a particular experiment (for example base experiment).
+Please be aware that building file systems is time consuming even in powerfull PCs.
+Before running the scripts please make sure you pick up the right experiment from the list below.
 ```
 ./scripts/download-model.sh -e base
 ./scripts/build-buildroot-guest.sh -e base -c 1
 ./scripts/build-buildroot-host.sh -e base -c 1
 ```
-**Hint**: Each experiment has its own file system packages (see `.\overlay\VM_buildroot_config_{experiment}`) and overlays (see `.\overlay\VM_overlay_{experiment}`).
+**Hint**: Each experiment has its own file system packages (see `.\overlay\${experiment}\VM_buildroot_config_\${experiment}`) and overlays (see `.\overlay\${experiment}\VM_overlay_${experiment}`).
 To do every experiment, you need to rerun the above command with the desired setting.
 Currently, there are three experimental setting supported:
 1) `base`: Only a simple example of booting realm VMs (not working with tracing tools in section 4).
 2) `mobilenet`: An automated setting to get the evaluation measurements of the paper with regard to mobilenet.
 This setting only works with tracing tools enabled (see section 4).
 3) `gpt2`: Similar to `mobilenet` setting which works for GPT2 model.
 This setting requires your huggingface personal token to download GPT2 which needs to be provided as follows `./scripts/download-model.sh -e base -t [HF_TOKEN]`.